altocodenl/tagaway/readme.md

       - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
 Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
       - Replicate & fix mysterious shift bug.
       - Intermittent 403 from GET csrf when already being logged in.
-      - When performance is slow in the browser, double click to open picture when picture is already selected doesn't open the picture.
+      - When performance is slow in the browser, double click to open piv when piv is already selected doesn't open the piv.

 - Accounts
    - Recover/reset password.